SivaAccionLabs/twitter-kafka-spark/README.md

 ﻿
 Analyze Tweets using Kafka and Spark Streaming
 -------------------------------------------------
-1)Using twitter API, get the real time tweets from the twitter and ingest to Kafka.
+1) Using twitter API, get the real time tweets from the twitter and ingest to Kafka.

-2)Proccess the kafka data using spark streaming to track popular hashtags and trendsetters for each hashtag.
+2) Proccess the kafka data using spark streaming to track popular hashtags and trendsetters for each hashtag.

 Requirement.
 ----------------
-1)Install kafka with zookeeper cluster
+1) Install kafka with zookeeper cluster

 2) Spark client or spark cluster

 A) create twitter developer account